 “The tart alliance formed by Joe Morris and Matteo Liberatore brought an atonal, highly rhythmic electro-acoustic setting pelted with extended techniques.
 Electronic drones, percussive wallops, and synth-like ostinatos served to enrich this moody, non-stop adventure.”
 Filipe Freitas review of the 2018 Alternative Guitar Summit for Jazz Trail

-"I was blown away by his take on creating abstract music in a similar way to early Stian westerhus; that is, conjuring up highly electronic sounds without using a laptop or iPad, solely through the imaginative employment of effects pedals" - guitar moderne
+"I was blown away by his take on creating abstract music in a similar way to early Stian westerhus; that is, conjuring up highly electronic sounds without using a laptop or iPad, solely through the imaginative employment of effects pedals" - Michael Ross for Guitar Moderne

 “Caravaggio meets Portishead” – Entertainment Weekly on UNA LUX

 Matteo Liberatore is a boundary-pushing guitarist and composer from Italy, living in Brooklyn, NY.
-His avant-garde style explores the crossroads of free improvisation, contemporary classical music and noise using guitar and electronics.
+His style explores the crossroads of free improvisation, contemporary classical music and noise using guitar, extended techniques and electronics.